Mimetis/Dotmim.Sync/docs/Web.rst

         {
             var scopeName = HttpContext.GetScopeName();

-            var webserverAgent = webserverAgents.FirstOrDefault(c => c.ScopeName == scopeName);
+            var webserverAgent = webserverAgents.FirstOrDefault(
+                    c => c.ScopeName == scopeName);

             await webserverAgent.HandleRequestAsync(HttpContext).ConfigureAwait(false);
         }

         /// <summary>
         /// This GET handler is optional.
-It allows you to see the configuration hosted on the server
+        /// It allows you to see the configuration hosted on the server
         /// </summary>
         [HttpGet]
         public async Task Get()